DokaIzk/celo-ethlint/README.md

   24:17   warning  use of transfer                                             avoid-low-level-calls
 ```

 Ethlint has identified several potential security issues in our contract.
-The first warning is about the use of tx.origin, which we can fix by using msg.sender instead.
-The second warning is about uninitialized storage, which we can fix by initializing the balances mapping.
-The third warning is about unchecked arithmetic operations, which we have already fixed by using SafeMath.
-The fourth warning is about the use of the transfer function, which we can fix by using the withdraw pattern instead.
+The first warning is about the use of `tx.origin` which we can fix by using `msg.sender` instead.
+The second warning is about `uninitialized` storage, which we can fix by initializing the balances mapping.
+The third warning is about unchecked arithmetic operations which we have already fixed by using SafeMath.
+The fourth warning is about the use of the `transfer` function which we can fix by using the `withdraw` pattern instead.

 ```javascript
 // SPDX-License-Identifier: MIT